Nonito API

 Try it out

-curl -X POST https://api.nonito.xyz/event \
+curl -X POST https://api.nonito.xyz/events \

 -H "Content-Type: application/json" \